derekmichaelwright/AGILE_LDP_Phenology/README.md

 ![](Figure_05.png)

-*Fig. 5: Photothermal constants along with nominal base temperatures and photoperiods for a lentil (Lens culinaris Medik.) diversity panel. (a) Distribution of a, b and c constants calculated from equation 1 among cluster groups.
-Estimates of: (b) nominal base temperature (Tb), and (c) nominal base photoperiod (Pc) based on equations 2 and 3, respectively, using the mean temperature (T) and photoperiod (P) from Sutherland, Canada 2017, Jessore, Bangladesh 2017 and Metaponto, Italy 2017. *
+*Figure 5: Photothermal constants along with nominal base temperatures and photoperiods for a lentil (Lens culinaris Medik.) diversity panel.
+(a) Distribution of a, b and c constants calculated from equation 1 among cluster groups.
+Estimates of: (b) nominal base temperature (Tb), and (c) nominal base photoperiod (Pc) based on equations 2 and 3, respectively, using the mean temperature (T) and photoperiod (P) from Sutherland, Canada 2017, Jessore, Bangladesh 2017 and Metaponto, Italy 2017.*

 ## Figure 6

 ![](Figure_06.png)

-*Fig. 6: Photothermal responses of lentil (Lens culinaris Medik.) adapted to regions outside the center of origin. (a) Comparison of days from sowing to flowering in Sutherland, Canada 2017 and the genotype constant a (x 104) derived from equation 1. (b) Comparison of
+*Figure 6: Photothermal responses of lentil (Lens culinaris Medik.) adapted to regions outside the center of origin. (a) Comparison of days from sowing to flowering in Sutherland, Canada 2017 and the genotype constant a (x 104) derived from equation 1. (b) Comparison of